 An effective approach to reforming the health care system begins by addressing the incentives driving the unsustainable rise in health care expenditures.
 Reforms based on President Obama's priorities fail to do this.
-Instead, those priorities, if adopted, would exacerbate what is wrong with the current health care system, causing total national health care expenditures and health care inflation to increase.
+Instead, if adopted, they would exacerbate what is wrong with the current health care system, causing total national health care expenditures and health care inflation to increase.
 Lower economic growth and increased government deficits would result.